Back to blog

 Summary

 Scraping data back in the day was cumbersome and stressful.
-However, with the advent of powerful industry standard tools such as our E-Commerce API and Apache Airflow, scraping is becoming increasingly easy.
-Additionally, we recommend you to check out our Web Scraper API for scraping any website.
+However, with the advent of powerful industry standard tools such as our Web Scraper API and Apache Airflow, scraping is becoming increasingly easy.

 Here's a visual representation of what the entire process looks like from the beginning to an end: